Healthcare has advanced significantly in the last few decades. Today, a doctor can refer to many healthcare professionals.

 Men and women can be referred to a urologist.
-When a woman is referred to a urologist, it generally means the female patient has a problem affecting her urinary system.
+When a woman is referred, it generally means the female patient has a problem affecting her urinary system.

-With men, a referral to a urologist can also mean problems with the patient’s urinary system.
+With men, a referral to this doctor can also mean problems with the patient’s urinary system.
 Additionally, there are other conditions that a urologist can also treat in men.
 This includes problems that affect the male reproductive tract.
 Thus, for men, a urologist may be consulted for issues with the urinary tract and with the reproductive system.

 There are different types of urologists.
 Pediatric urologists, for example, will solely focus on providing medical treatment to children with urinary problems.